 But this new house felt different.
 There were no screams for clean lines.
 It’s a colonial-style home, and as I walked through the front door she whispered to me, “I may be traditional, but I want to be vintage modern, and glam.”
 What I’ve been leaning towards is a bit more hollywood regency meets farmhouse chic meets mid-century boho.
 Is that even a thing?
 Now that I’ve written it out, I think I sound neurotic.

 Oddly, the first room I decided to tackle was the formal dining room.
 I’ve never had one before, nor had I ever designed one, so this was a fun room to tackle.
 With a little help from The Savoy Flea, the dining room is now the gem of the house, and I’m not sure how any other room could possibly look prettier.
-You can read more about the design process here.
+You can read more about the design process of the dining room here.
 It’s far from completion, but I’m loving everything thus far.

 If you’re interested here is where you can find an instant collection of vintage brass candlesticks.